Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 3. If I get Pandemic Unemployment benefits, will it impact my CalFresh case?

-2. Pandemic Unemployment Assistance (PUA) – provides benefits to individuals who normally do not qualify for regular unemployment benefits, i.e. businesses and self-employment
+Pandemic Unemployment Assistance (PUA) – provides benefits to individuals who normally do not qualify for regular unemployment benefits, i.e. businesses, self-employment, and independent contractors.

 4. I’m having trouble applying for CalFresh benefits, what should I do?

-You may apply online at mybenefitscalwin.org or contact our Customer Service Center at 1-888-472-4463, Monday through Friday from 8:00 a.m. to 5:00 p.m.
-There are also applications outside our office buildings.
+You may apply online at BenefitsCal.com or contact our Customer Service Center at 888-472-4463, Monday through Friday from 8 a.m. to 5 p.m.
+You can also stop by one of HSA’s Site Locations to pick up an application.
 You can take an application, complete it, and return it by mail (self-addressed envelope provided), by fax at 805-658-4530, or drop it off in the mailbox located at one of our offices.
 A CalFresh application can be submitted with just your name, address, and signature.
-However, we encourage you to complete the entire application to the best of your abilities.
+However, we encourage you to complete the entire application to the best of your ability.

 5. Will CalFresh participants receive any additional CalFresh benefits?

-7. Will emergency payment be based on how many people are part of the CalFresh applicant household, even if some are not eligible for CalFresh benefits?
+6. Will the emergency payment be based on how many people are part of the CalFresh applicant household, even if some are not eligible for CalFresh benefits?

 No. Only members of the household who are eligible to CalFresh benefits will be considered when determining the value of the emergency payment.